ckprice/apirabbit/README.md

 # apirabbit
-Create API endpoints on the fly for testing and whatever else
+Create API endpoints on the fly for testing, public use, and whatever else.